Birmingham Excelsior F.C.: George Tait and local success

+Effect of professionalism

 However, the Football Association had recently allowed professionalism.
 Over the previous seasons, Aston Villa in particular had found ways around the FA's stance, and, as was common with other clubs based in Aston and thereabouts, Excelsior found it difficult to retain its players, or attract attendances - the home FA Cup tie with Derby Midland in 1885–86 attracted just 400 spectators, compared with over 6,000 at Walsall Town for its tie with Aston Villa at the same stage.
 When professionalism was legalised, Villa had had a head start that was impossible for Excelsior to close, and other players were recruited by the business-backed West Bromwich Albion and Mitchell St George's, as well as Small Heath Alliance; the club lost six players before the 1887–88 season for this reason.

 The club's last entry into the FA Cup was in 1887–88.
 In the first round, the club beat Warwick County 4–1 at Edgbaston Cricket Ground, but had to replay the tie after a protest about the registration of one of the club's players; in the replay, the club won by a bigger margin (5–0).
 The club got a bye in the second round, meaning the club reached the third round for the only time in its history, where it lost to Great Bridge Unity in front of a "small" attendance.
-However the club lost many of its players by the end of the season, most crucially William Siddons moving to St George's. aA "crushing defeat" by six goals to nil by Aston rivals Aston Shakespeare in March 1888 led to a make-or-break meeting at the Gaiety in Coleshill Road, following which the club advertised for players in "all positions".
+However the club lost many of its players by the end of the season, most crucially William Siddons moving to St George's.
+A "crushing defeat" by six goals to nil by Aston rivals Aston Shakespeare in March 1888 led to a make-or-break meeting at the Gaiety in Coleshill Road, following which the club advertised for players in "all positions".

 The attempt at a relaunch did not work.
 The club did not enter the 1888–89 FA Cup qualifying rounds, and its last entry into the Birmingham Senior Cup that season (when it was described as a "ghost" of a club) saw it lose 7–0 at Oldbury Town in a qualifying round.
 It even lost 6–0 in the first round of the Birmingham Junior Cup to Coleshill.
 The club was having difficulty in putting a side together (a 7–0 defeat at Leek in November saw the club only field ten men).

 The last report for a club match was a 15–1 defeat in a friendly at Darwen in December 1888, although one final match was scheduled against Loughborough in the following February at Fentham Road; it does not appear to have taken place.

 Colours

 Excelsior played in yellow and maroon, originally in hoops but by the mid-1880s in stripes, with white shorts.
+For its final season the club registered its colours simply as "marone".